marknash666/FiscoBcos-ExerciseOne/Build_chain Report.md

 }

 ```
 This function ensures that the user's environment is capable of running the following code.
-It checks the existence of openssl (-z String would be true while the length of String is zero, so the first judgment means that the shell would stop running when there is no any version of openssl) and save the typre of current system into parameter OS.
+It checks the existence of openssl ([-z String] would be true while the length of String is zero, so the first judgment means that the shell would stop running when there is no any version of openssl) and save the typre of current system into parameter OS.

 ### Part Two - parse_params()

 This part of code processes the options we set when implementing the shell file.
 Detailed explanation can refer to [the documents of FISCO BCOS][1].
-For the previous Exercise on class, we used the -l option to specify the chain to be generated and the number of nodes under each IP.
+For the previous Exercise on the first class, we used the -l option to specify the chain to be generated and the number of nodes under each IP.

 [1]:https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/manual/build_chain.html#id4 "the documents of FISCO BCOS"